ECS153/final-project-group-0-/milestones.md

 ### Martin
 This week I started reworking our GUI for our application.
 Earlier in the week we noticed that our display for the pi was delayed, so we decided to create the GUI in a more flexible framework (vue.js) instead of relying on the pi.
 So I mainly spent time learning vue.js and creating a GUI.

+### Raza
+The [extension](https://github.com/ECS153/final-project-group-0-/commit/ea69b9ad8561d88018a005f70dab5b82e09ebd28) is 95% percent finished.
+I only need to add an option to be able to toggle the proxy.
+Switching to contextmenus for the extension made it universal so it ended up being a good decision.
+The [proxy module](https://github.com/ECS153/final-project-group-0-/commit/4d4e30048ef144b3bb6ae827a1704a84f9689519) was not working for url-encoded forms so I had been working on that for most of the week.
+It is working now.
+All websites that do not encrypt the form fields client-side are working.
+I am stuck on trying to see if we can do something about when fields are encrypted client side.